nguyenyou/scalawind/examples/vite-app/README.md

 ## Install NodeJS dependencies

-> In this example, I use npm, but you can ưhatever package manager you preferred.
+> In this example, I use npm, but you can whatever package manager you preferred.

 ```
 $ npm install